RCMgames/RCM-Hardware-Nibble/README.md

 | S3 with 8Mb Flash |  adafruit_qtpy_esp32s3_nopsram   |  https://www.adafruit.com/product/5426   |
 | S2 |  adafruit_qtpy_esp32s2   |  https://www.adafruit.com/product/5325  |

+Look here for how to program it: https://github.com/RCMgames/RCMv2

+Look here for more information and examples of robots: https://github.com/rcmgames

+Want slightly larger and 8 motors and 8 servos?
+Look at the [BYTE](https://github.com/rcmgames/RCM-Hardware-BYTE)

 ## Options for purchasing

 * PCBWay link (coming soon, after testing is complete) (PCBWay will give me a commission without increasing the price for you). (approximately $110 for 2 boards and manufacturing took a month).